Feeling Better – Plans Being Made

 I just got done sunning on my back deck.
 It’s a balmy 80 degrees here in Virginia on this fine day in February – wait a minute – did I just say February?!
 Indeed I did and it felt great.
 As I mentioned in my last post, I had surgery and was dealing with recovery.
 Well I’m here to report that I’m feeling much better.

 And with a good bill of health and no need for chemotherapy treatment, I know that my spring/summer plans can now move forward.
-And now that I’ve been feeling better, I’m also getting the itch to get out of dodge.
-The travel bug is really biting hard!
+And now that I’ve been feeling better, the travel bug is really biting hard!
 It’s all I can do not to go bust Perl out, fire her up and head on down the road.

 Plans are being made…….

 The next best thing that I can do is map out the crews spring/summer route.
 And that’s exactly what I’ve been doing.
-I’ve been pouring over maps (as I mentioned before, I LOVE Good Sam’s trip planning tool – not affiliated) and plotting our journey in sync with an April-August calendar.
+I’ve been pouring over maps and plotting our journey in sync with an April-August calendar.

 Virginia to Yellowstone: